 Stop the Bleed

 “Stop the Bleed” is a national campaign to educate people on how to save lives if people are severely bleeding.
-Over the last 2 years, the Kelly Brush Foundation has partnered with the Davis family and the national Stop the Bleed movement to provide “Stop the Bleed” training to coaches, athletes, officials and volunteers, and distribute life-saving bleeding control kits to alpine ski programs around the country.
+The Kelly Brush Foundation has partnered with the Davis family and the national Stop the Bleed movement to provide “Stop the Bleed” training to coaches, athletes, officials and volunteers in the ski racing community and distribute life-saving bleeding control kits to alpine ski programs around the country.

 Stop the Bleed Demonstrations